 Preparation of the Caldereta del Llagosta

 Tie the lobster and put it in a pot with 6.5 cups of boiling water.
 Boil it for 15 minutes.
 Then remove it from the heat and let it cool.
 Save the broth.
 Chop the lobster, using your hands if possible.
 Chop the garlic, tomato and onion into small pieces.
 Heat the oil in an earthenware pot and stir-fry the onion.
 Add the tomato and garlic and continue to stir-fry until juicy.
 Then add the chopped parsley and the lobster pieces.
 After 5 minutes of cooking, add the reserved stock, season and cook for 25 minutes over high heat.
 Heat some oil in a saucepan and fry the remaining tomatoes over low heat until creamy.
-Strain the sauce and add to the casserole along with the brandy.
+Strain the sauce and add it to the casserole along with the brandy.
 Cook for a further 5 minutes.

 Venus Verrucosa - a sea truffle